sagemath/trac_to_gh/Issue 5538.md

 # Issue 5538: Family does not copy it's input.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5538

 Original creator: hivert